Updated: 9 December 2021

 The system has been updated continuously since it was first developed around 2005 and many articles elsewhere on this site provide more of the background, as below:

-Hear it - several hours of recordings played on many different simulated organs ranging from Arp Schnitger to WurliTzer
+Hear it - several hours of recordings of Prog Organ played on many different simulated organs ranging from Arp Schnitger to WurliTzer

 Digital organs using off-the-shelf technology - an early article describing the genesis of Prog Organ and virtual pipe organs in general since they began to appear in about 2000

-Choosing a Virtual Pipe Organ - how to choose between the several VPOs currently (2015) available
+Choosing a Virtual Pipe Organ - some issues affecting the choice between the several VPOs currently (2015) available

 Digital Organs Today - a transcript of an article originally published in Organists' Review in November 2009